Juana Saltitopa: Testimony of Bríjida Minaya

 In an article published in "El Progreso", in La Vega, Dr. Jovino A. Espínola reproduced the testimony of Bríjida Minaya (Mamá Billa) (in Despradel Batista):

 Yes; Juana at that time was a braver woman than many men; I will tell you that at a party they had at "La Jina Mocha", I witnessed Juana slap Bartolo Pérez on the floor, because he tried to abuse her by throwing his arm around her shoulder and pulling her. braid.
 I must also tell you that in Santiago she fought a lot against the dark French [Haitians]; In those fights, Juana drove forward the men who were cowering, she tended to the wounded, she gave water to the combatants to quench their thirst and cool the cannons, she brought gunpowder in his apron or handkerchief to the artillerymen and sang songs to the soldiers so that they would always be happy and brave.
 I remember seeing her have a small right sword, he used it on the side [pointing to me from the right shoulder to the left side].
 Listen, [she told me], Juana was from Jamo, she stayed here in the town and could be my mother, I was very young then, she was about thirty years old and she couldn't take her good Madras scarf off her head.

 Death

 Equestrian Statue of Saltitopa in the Monumento a Los Héroes de la Restauración in Santiago, Dominican Republic.

-It was a fateful day on February 6, 1860, that Saltitopa, while returning from her native home in Jamao, she was darkly murdered between Nibaje and Marilópez, on the way to and in the vicinity of Santiago de los Caballeros, the noble town that she adopted as her own after having established herself there as an eponymous, almost legendary, protagonist of the glorious feat of the Battle of Santiago in 1844.
+On February 6, 1860, Saltitopa was murdered while returning from her hometown of Jamao.
+The attack took place between Nibaje and Marilópez, near Santiago de los Caballeros, a city where she had settled and famously participated in the Battle of Santiago in 1844.

 Juana Saltitopa left as a legacy to the Dominican Republic a flame of female heroism and her example, embodied in the battles for the independence of her country.